EUFAR/egads-gui/doc/source/install.rst

 The use of the EGADS GUI as a standard Python script requires the following packages:

-* Python 3.5.4 or newer.
+* Python 3.7 or newer.
 Available at https://www.python.org/
-* PyQt 5.11.3 or newer.
+* PyQt 5.15 or newer.
 Available at https://www.riverbankcomputing.com/software/pyqt/download5
-* EGADS 1.0.0 or newer.
+* EGADS Lineage 1.2.7 or newer.
 Available at https://pypi.python.org/pypi/egads
-* Matplotlib 3.0.3 or newer.
+* Matplotlib 3.3 or newer.
 Available at https://pypi.python.org/pypi/matplotlib
-* Cartopy 0.17.0 or newer.
+* Cartopy 0.18 or newer.
 Available at https://pypi.org/project/Cartopy/
-* Simplekml 1.3.1 or newer.
+* Simplekml 1.3.5 or newer.
 Available at https://pypi.org/project/simplekml/
-* Requests 2.18.4 or newer.
+* Requests 2.24 or newer.
 Optional, only for update checking.
 Available at https://pypi.org/project/requests/
-* Markdown 3.1.1 or newer.
+* Markdown 3.2.2 or newer.
 Optional, only to have a nice changelog in the GUI.
 Available at https://pypi.org/project/Markdown/
+* Pillow 7.2 or newer.
+Optional, only to save figures in JPEG and TIFF format.
+Available at https://pypi.org/project/Pillow/

 *************